 Stop following me you Asses

 The wild burros just seem to know when I have carrots in my pockets.

-ghost town.
 That's because everyone is at Tito's for his Thursday night Americanized buffet.
-J and I decide to have dinner at El Caballero.
-It's a bit rustic but the food is very tasty.
+J and I decide to have dinner at El Caballero instead.
+It's a bit rustic, but the food is very tasty.
 I had Chili Rellenos stuffed with seafood, and the red sauce was to die for.
 J had a whole seasoned red snapper.
 Lots of margaritas and lots of chats with the locals before we walk back.

 In the desert where there is no light pollution, the star display overhead is unbelievable.

-I'm always surprised at how many scuba divers are here from France but then I'm like, oh right
+I'm always surprised at how often scuba divers are here from France but then I'm like, oh right

 Last of the Great Cardons

 Sadly, all the native cactus are being dug up and sold to resorts, there are hardly any left.

 There is a party of about 30 of them drinking wine and nattering away in the big courtyard garden next to ours.
 My rusty French translates for J, some pretty excited verdicts from them on their dive day, and Cabo Pulmo, c’est magnifique!
 I wish we could join them and go for a dive tomorrow, but J doesn't have his Padi and I'm trying to save money for my next big trip overseas.